 Habitat and Ecology

-It lives in lowland and montane forest, including in disturbed forest.
+This species lives in lowland and montane forest, including in disturbed forest providing there is canopy cover which can be provided by trees (do not always have to be high trees) and bushes (Indonesia Red List Assessment Workshop May 2017).
 It breeds in streams.
 One female was found to contain 180 eggs (M. Kusrini pers. comm.
 August 2009).

 The major threat is the loss of forest habitat due to smallholder farming and subsistence wood collecting.
 More recently, this species has tested positive for Batrachochytrium dendrobatidis (Kusrini et al. 2008), although there are no reports of associated declines in this species.

 This species occurs in Mount Merapi, Gunung Halimun and Gunung Gede Pangrango National Parks, as well as in the Taman Safari Park.